-Also, don’t forget to take in a show at the Hayden Planetarium, where Neil de Grasse Tyson’s butter-like voice will soothe you as he takes you through a ridiculously psychedelic cosmic journey.
+Also, don’t forget to take in a show at the Hayden Planetarium, where Neil de Grasse Tyson’s smooth-like-butter voice will soothe you as he takes you through a ridiculously psychedelic cosmic journey.

-Dine somewhere nearby
+Dine somewhere nearby.

 Despite my many years living in the city, I still don’t know this part of town well for restaurants, so I’ll direct you to the Infatuation yet again for recommendations on where to eat near The Met.

 Both the Upper East & West Side are rather on the expensive side, so if you’re trying to save some cash, head down to Hell’s Kitchen east of Times Square for some delicious Thai food!

-Visit Times Square all lit up at night
+Visit Times Square all lit up at night.

-Yeah, Times Square is a bit of a shitshow, but it’s a quintessential New York itinerary stop for a reason.
+Yeah, Times Square is a bit of a sh*tshow, but it’s a quintessential New York City itinerary stop for a reason.

-By day, it’s easy to get angsty at the aggressive Elmos and ladies in body paint hounding you for photos, but at night even I find Times Square dumbfounding, and – at risk of having my New Yorker license revoked – a bit magical.
+But honestly, even at night even I find Times Square dumbfounding, and – at risk of having my New Yorker license revoked – a bit magical.

-5 days in New York: Day 4
+5 Days in New York Itinerary: Day 4

 Off the Beaten Path: Food & Culture in Queens

 It’s underrated as hell, and you should definitely save one of your 5 days in New York City for it.
 I’m going to lead you through all my favorite parts of it on a one-day epic Queens tour.

-Start your day at the Roosevelt Island tram
+Start your day at the Roosevelt Island tram.

 Start your day with a scenic gondola ride in New York — all for the price of a MetroCard swipe (that’ll be $2.75, unless the MTA has further price-gouged since I was in NYC last June, which is… unfortunately probable).

-Stroll around Long Island City
+Stroll around Long Island City.